 The AQ-110P is a sophisticated microprocessor-based arc flash protection device with point sensor channels and an optional fiber loop sensor channel.
-The AQ-110F is a sophisticated microprocessor-based arc flash protection device with fiber loop sensor channels.
-The devices are designed to minimize the damage caused by an arc fault.
+The device is designed to minimize the damage caused by an arc fault.
 This is done by tripping the circuit breaker which supplies current to the fault when sensors detect arc light.

-AQ-110 devices have three phase current measurement channels and one residual current measurement channel.
-Device can be set to require overcurrent to trip the circuit breaker when arc flash is detected.
+AQ-110P has three phase current measurement channels and one residual current measurement channel.
+Fault current detection can be used as an additional trip criterion to confirm arc faults detected by light sensors.